bitcraze/bitcraze-website/src/development/overview.md

 ## What can you develop?

-The Crazyflie Nano Quadcopter is developed with developers in mind.
-We wanted developers to be able to quickly get into the development and at the same time to have lots of different areas to explore and work with.

 The Crazyflie platform is much more than just a quadcopter.
 It consists of lots of different parts working together to complete the system.
 That means that developers can dive into any given area and experiment, learn and improve.
 Each